dataquail/chimeric/Docs.md

 # Chimeric

+## Foreward

+Interfaces are useful for hiding complexity.
+Idiomatic code is better than non-idiomatic code for orchestrating complex operations across many interfaces.
+React Hooks are non-idiomatic code.
+Therefore, interfaces implemented with React Hooks necessarily prohibit idiomatic orchestration.

+React Hooks are convenient for simple use-cases.
+The best of both worlds would be interfaces that could be used non-idiomatically as React Hooks for simple use-cases, but also idiomatically, when complexity increases sufficiently to warrant it.

 ## What is it?

 Chimeric is an interface library for React.
 A “Chimeric Interface” is one that contains both a an idiomatic function that can be called like any other function in JS/TS.
 But it also contains a reactive function (a hook) that can be called within React components and hooks.
 This duality inspired the name of the library.
 The end result is a signature that looks like this: